NoriSte/remotecom-fe-code-exercise-2021/README.md

 ### 🚀 1.
 Feature implementation

 This is a basic CRUD (without the delete) of people.
-You'll implement the "People list" page:
+You'll implement [the "People list" page](https://www.figma.com/file/ypsdDsJCUYq75YuwHl0tQ3/FE-code-exercise-(NoriSte)-(clone)?node-id=3329%3A1281):

 - Display a table with a list of people and their attributes.
 - Searching by name.